project-gemmi/gemmi/docs/sym.rst

   <gemmi.SpaceGroup("C 1 2 1")>

-The number is the ccp4 number mentioned above, so some 4-digit values are also defined:
+The number is the ccp4 number mentioned above, so some 4-digit numbers are also recognized:

 .. doctest::